2021 Okolo Slovenska

 The 2021 Okolo Slovenska was the 65th edition of the Okolo Slovenska road cycling stage race.
 It was held from 15 and 19 September 2021, as a category 2.1 event on the 2021 UCI Europe Tour.

 Teams

-Seven of the nineteen UCI WorldTeams, five UCI ProTeams, eight UCI Continental teams, and the Slovakian national team made up the twenty-one teams that participated in the race.
+Seven of the nineteen UCI WorldTeams, five UCI ProTeams, eight UCI Continental teams, and the Slovak national team made up the twenty-one teams that participated in the race.
 All but two teams entered a full squad of seven riders: entered six, while entered five.
 In total, 144 riders started the race, of which 105 finished.